-While there are no valid scientific studies on how to make your vagina taste good, it certainly doesn’t stop people from speculating.
+Although there are no valid studies surrounding how to make your vagina taste good, it certainly doesn’t stop people from speculating.

 The rumors are legion: Does garlic change the taste?
 What about asparagus, probably the most well-known pee odor-changer out there?
 Does pineapple make it sweeter?

 The rumors are legion: Will eating pineapple make me sweet?
 Does garlic change the taste?
 What about asparagus?